761st Tank Battalion (United States): Dramatizations and portrayals

 The 1991 novel Seven Six One by "G.F.
 Borden" was based on the experiences of the 761st Tank Battalion in Europe.

 In the 2004 video game Call of Duty: Finest Hour, a sergeant from the 761st is a playable character.
 The game depicts the battalion's fight in the Belgian town of Tillet.

 In the science fiction novel, The Light of Men (2008) by Andrew Salmon, the 761st liberate the fictional concentration camp of Gutundbose in which the story is set.

 In the 1981 police mystery Chiefs, written by Stuart Woods, and the CBS mini-series of the same name, the 761st is mentioned as the unit of the ill-fated black mechanic Marshall Parker, killed after being arrested on false pretenses by Sonny Butts and Charley Ward, beaten and shot.
 Later, it is revealed as having been the unit of the new black police chief of Delano, Georgia, Tucker Watts, who was once, much earlier, known as Willie Cole, whose father had murdered Delano's first chief of police, Will Henry Lee.

 The character of Ronsel Jackson in the 2017 film Mudbound is a veteran of the 761st Tank Battalion.

-Author Brenda Woods' 2019 novel, The Unsung Hero of Birdsong, USA, is about a white boy named Gabriel Haberlin who befriends a black man named Meriwether Hunter who was a member of the 761st Tank Battalion.
+Author Brenda Woods' 2019 novel, The Unsung Hero of Birdsong, USA, is about a White boy named Gabriel Haberlin who befriends a black man named Meriwether Hunter who was a member of the 761st Tank Battalion.

+In the third episode of the eighth season of the series Archer, The titular character is discussing his WWII experience with the members of a jazz quartet, one of whom states he was a member of the 761st Tank Battalion.